isaac0155/emergenciasGuide/README.md

 - **Community Forum**: Engage with a community of users facing similar medical situations, share experiences, and seek advice.

-- **Multilingual Support**: Our website is available in multiple languages to ensure accessibility for a wider audience.

 ## How to Use

 1. **Sign Up**: Create a user account on our website to access all features and personalize your experience.